edgarcosta/endomorphisms/README.md

 You should also install [`pascalmolin/hperiods`](https://github.com/pascalmolin/hcperiods) and include the path to its spec file in your `.magmarc` file, using `AttachSpec` in the same way as in the section on the Magma installation below (but with a different target spec file).
 This is not an optimal improvement; the package will not run without it.
 At any rate Molin--Neurohr's code makes numerical integration on curves far more stable and reliable, so you will want to install it.

 Upcoming installations with Magma will include code by Christian Neurohr that will enable the computation of period matrices of plane curves.
-For now, this code is available via the dependency [`christianneurohr/RiemannSurfaces`](https://github.com/christianneurohr/RiemannSurfaces).
+For now, this code is available via the dependency [`JRSijsling/RiemannSurfaces`](https://github.com/JRSijsling/RiemannSurfaces), a fork containing small modifications of the magnificent original version at [`christianneurohr/RiemannSurfaces`](https://github.com/christianneurohr/RiemannSurfaces).

 Finally, in order to decompose Jacobians, you will need [`JRSijsling/curve_reconstruction`](https://github.com/JRSijsling/curve_reconstruction).
 If you do so, do not forget to once again include the path to its spec file in your `.magmarc` file.